 As you can imagine, this is totally overwhelming and we can’t process all that information, so we filter out most of our experience.
-A lot of it we don’t allow in and a lot of it stays subconscious – our brains don’t process everything that is happening in our bodies and hearts.
-It would be too much for us to process.
+A lot of it stays subconscious – our brains don’t process everything that is happening in our bodies, hearts and souls.
+It would be too much for us.

 Part of this is that we create very strong habit pathways.
-Ways of interpreting information, behaving, responding to things etc. We do this both as individuals and within our relationships – there will be habits and ways of being that are ingrained between the ways we interact with things also.
-Like collective conscious habits between you and another person.
+Ways of interpreting information, behaving, responding to things etc. We do this both as individuals and within our relationships – there will be habits and ways of being that are ingrained in us and the way we interact.

-As soon as we return back into life we will get pulled into the same patterns again, unless we can change how we interact with those pathways.
+As soon as we return back into life we will get pulled into the same patterns and habit pathways in our webs again, unless we can change how we interact with those pathways.

-We can also choose where to put our attention, for example, by choosing a topic like sharing things we feel grateful for it will mean that we are more likely to notice this and talk about it with other people outside of a retreat setting.
+We can also choose where to put our attention, for example, by focusing on heart states and practicing what this entails, we will have more capacity to do this outside of a practice setting.

 Seeing things from other’s perspectives and connecting with other people’s experience can also help us move forward a lot faster and avoid getting stuck in our same inner patterns.